jonathandean/rails_app_template/README.md

 You can use another database than postgres with template if you'd like.
 I prefer it for many reasons but one in particular is it's performance with json data types using jsonb columns.

-If you select another database you will need to answer `n` for no when asked to overwrite `config/database.yml`, as this template creates a slightly modified version of that file specific to postgres.
+If you are using postgres answer 'Y' when asked if you want to overwrite config/database.yml to get a version that supports quick ENV var configuration.
+(Also optional if you just want the Rails default)

 ### --skip-jbuilder

-You can certainly keep `jbuilder` above if you'd like as well, but I find rendering performance gets to be poor fairly quickly.
+You can certainly keep `jbuilder` if you'd like, but I find rendering performance gets to be poor fairly quickly.
 This template includes `multi_json` and `oj` for much more performant rendering of JSON from objects and hashes

 ### --skip-test

-I'm skipping test generation because this template includes and configures `rspec` instead
+I'm skipping test generation because this template includes and configures `rspec` instead.
+You can remove this flag if you want to have both available.

 ### -skip-bootsnap